machdyne/noir/README.md

 Find more information on the [Noir product page](https://machdyne.com/product/noir-computer/).

+## Dual-Core Bitstream

+There is now a dual-core bitstream optimized for speed that significantly decreases boot time and adds a second RISC-V core.

+In addition to updating to this bitstream (`images/noir\_dual.bit`), make sure you copy the `noir\_dual.dtb` file to the SD card and update `boot.json` to use `noir\_dual.dtb`.

 ## Programming Noir

 Noir has a JTAG interface and ships with a [DFU bootloader](https://github.com/machdyne/tinydfu-bootloader) that allows the included flash [MMOD](https://machdyne.com/product/mmod) to be programmed over the USB-C port.